hmc-rae/PocketObservatory/README.md

 References:

 										EXTERNAL LIBRARIES
-https://github.com/JamesNK/Newtonsoft.Json			JSON implementation for C#, used in backend. https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0	ASP.NET, used for server stuff.
+https://expo.dev/							Expo.
+Frontend is written on it. https://github.com/JamesNK/Newtonsoft.Json				JSON implementation for C#, used in backend to help storing & sending data to frontend. https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0	ASP.NET, used as a 'middleman' between the strict backend and the frontend.

 										RESEARCH